One of the most common questions asked by patients considering LASIK surgery is, “how long does LASIK last?”

 Long-term Effects of LASIK

-Once the cornea is reshaped, the effects are permanent.
+When you have LASIK surgery, it lasts for the rest of your life because the cornea is permanently reshaped by the procedure.
 However, this does not prevent the normal changes to your vision that come with aging.

 LASIK also does not prevent vision changes related to other eye diseases and conditions, such as glaucoma and cataracts.
 Because of this, it’s important to continue comprehensive eye exams every year even after you’ve achieved great vision with laser eye surgery.